-We look in these pages at the diverse aspects, often historical, of beer and whisky.
-Sometimes we broach culinary matters and the world of wine.
+We examine on this blog the diverse aspects, often historical, of beer and whisky.
+Sometimes we broach culinary matters, and the world of wine.

 I was thinking about wine recently when examining the 1930s wine menus of the The Old Mill, the venerable restaurant and well-known event space and hotel in Toronto.

-The list shown below, from the website linked, offers some surprises, e.g., Australia was active in international wine markets even before World War II.
-Note too that notable shippers such as B&G and Paul Bouchard have an old history.
+The list shown below, from the website linked, offers some surprises.
+Australia was active in international wine markets even before World War II.
+Note also that notable shippers, such as B&G and Paul Bouchard, have an old history.

-Interestingly, the menu was the “bourgeois” version – a deluxe version was available on request.
-Presumably this focused on the great Bordeaux estates and Burgundy villages, vintage Champagnes, and the finer Rhine wines.
+Interestingly, the menu was the “family” version – a deluxe version was available on request.
+Presumably this focused on the great Bordeaux estates and Burgundy villages, on vintage Champagne, and the finer Rhine wines.

 There were many wineries in the province before Prohibition here (1916-1927).
 Prohibition didn’t actually cover wine, you could still buy it at the cellar door of a few wineries that were permitted to operate.